peter88213/novelyst_aeon2/docs/usage.md

 ### Global configuration

 An optional global configuration file can be placed in the configuration directory in your user profile.
 It is applied to any project.
 Its entries override aeon2nv's built-in constants.
 This is the path:
-`c:\Users\<user name>\.novelyst\config\aeon2nv.ini`
+`c:\Users\<user name>\.noveltree\config\aeon2nv.ini`

 ### Local project configuration

-An optional project configuration file named `aeon2nv.ini` can be placed in your project directory, i.e. the folder containing your novelyst and Aeon Timeline project files.
+An optional project configuration file named `aeon2nv.ini` can be placed in your project directory, i.e. the folder containing your noveltree and Aeon Timeline project files.
 It is only applied to this project.
 Its entries override aeon2nv's built-in constants as well as the global configuration, if any.

 ### How to provide/modify a configuration file